thephpleague/route/docs/unstable/cached-router.md

 - Fast startup times after the first request
 - Reliable cache invalidation when routes change
-- No serialisation of your entire application or controller instances
+- Only plain PHP arrays (the compiled FastRoute route data) are serialised, not the entire Router object or any controller instances
-- Support for closures and container-resolved handlers
+- Support for closures and container-resolved handlers, since closure-based controllers are never serialised
 - Automatic recovery from corruption

 ## Usage